willvieira/ms_STM-managed/manuscript/manuscript.md

 The prevalence of each state at time $t + 1$ was calculated considering the stand composition of the eight neighbors' cells and the temperature and precipitation condition of the cell at time $t$.
 The state of the current cell at time $t + 1$ was then drawn from the matrix of transition probabilities.
 The effect of warming temperature in the landscape dynamics is included by increasing temperature of 0.09 $^{\circ}$C for each cell at each time step for the first 20 steps (100 years; RCP4.5).
-We further performed simulations using the RCP8.5 scenario, and the results are shown in the Figure S6.
+We further performed simulations using the RCP8.5 scenario, and the results are shown in Figure S6.
 The spatially explicit version of the model was bind into an R package stored on GitHub [@STManaged2020].
 We used the released version v2.0 to run the simulations for this article.

 We ran three simulations to compare the relative importance of warming temperature, forest management, and their interaction with the equilibrium distribution in future climate conditions.
-The intensity of the four management practices was the same as used in the first approach.
+The intensity of the four management practices was the same as used in the first approach, and they were equally applied across the landscape.
 The model ran for 150 years under three different scenarios: (i) only climate change, (ii) only one practice of forest management, and (iii) climate change and one practice of forest management at a time.
 These three simulations were then compared with current ($T_0$) and future ($T_1$) forest distribution at equilibrium with the climate as reference points.
 For each simulation and reference points, we quantified the boreal and the temperate-mixed occupancy over the gradient of annual mean temperature (-2.61 to 5.07$^{\circ}$C).